THELOOK6/brokerX-/brokerx_arc_42_phase_2.md

 ---

+## Note
+Please note that a complete reformating/restructuring of the project has been done.
+The approach and implementation from Phase 1 were largely re-evaluated and revised for Phase 2 to improve overall project direction and outcomes.

 ## 1. Introduction and Goals

 **System name:** BrokerX+
 **Version:** Phase 2 (Go/Fiber)

-BrokerX+ is a prototype of an online brokerage platform developed as part of the LOG430 course.
+BrokerX+ is a prototype of an online brokerage platform.
 It simulates an end-to-end financial trading system that allows users to create accounts, authenticate, place stock orders, retrieve portfolio data, and receive simulated real-time market quotes.

 ### Primary Goals
 - Deliver a **functional prototype** aligned with the _Cahier des charges_ requirements.